-The Management's Discussion and Analysis ("MD&A") for Mount Logan Capital Inc. (the "Company," "we," "us," or "our") is provided to enable readers to assess our financial condition and results of operations as at and for the year ended December 31, 2020, compared to the prior fiscal year.
-This MD&A should be read in conjunction with our audited annual consolidated financial statements for the year ended December 31, 2020 and the accompanying notes thereto.
-This MD&A is dated March 22, 2021.
+The Management's Discussion and Analysis ("MD&A") for Mount Logan Capital Inc. (the "Company," "we," "us," or "our") is provided to enable readers to assess our financial condition and results of operations as at and for the three months ended March 31, 2021, compared to the corresponding period in the prior fiscal year.
+This MD&A should be read in conjunction with our consolidated interim financial statements for the three months ended March 31, 2021 and the accompanying notes thereto as well as our audited annual consolidated financial statements for the year ended December 31, 2020 and the accompanying notes thereto and the annual MD&A for the year ended December 31, 2020.
+This MD&A is dated May 12, 2021.